Holistic Healing After Sexual Violence

 Yet, each survivor is unique, and what uplifts me may feel destabilizing to another person.

 Personally, I found the process of reporting to law enforcement to be completely degrading.
 Having my “evidence” collected twice, as there was an error in the handling of my initial rape kit by an untrained provided – was twice re-traumatizing.
 Later, when my support group counselor told me, in front of the group, that according to the conventions of her training and the arbitrary map she had for my healing, it was “too early” for me to be dating, I felt disempowered and humiliated.
 She made me question my desire as potentially abnormal, a craving for intimacy which was re-surfacing in the wake of assault (something I saw as a mark of my resilience) and this just lead to more shame.

 Not all survivors will have that kind of experience interacting with the conventional institutions and people with whom we are expected to disclose and from whom we seek care.
 As our systems become more coordinated, more adaptive to survivors’ unique needs and more trauma-informed, these environments might allow people to experience the immediate surge of their inner strength, to sense the value of their own voice, and to receive validation in their responses – as well as sense unconditional support around their decisions on choices they make next.
 When service providers and care givers (whether on campus, in the hospital or on the massage table) listen to survivors, they learn what assists that specific survivor in healing and also, what it is that creates barriers to healing.
-They can then demonstrate their responsiveness, flexibility and make modifications to the way they deliver support.
+They can then demonstrate their responsiveness, flexibility, and make modifications to the way they deliver support.
+Survivors have made their need for holistic. trauma-conscious resources, as well as more nuanced and liberatory paths to justice, widely known – it is time we value their lived experience as a form of expertise.